novasamatech/opengov-delegate-registry/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - ...
 - ...

-Make sure you read the instructions on how to prove your identity:
+Make sure you read the instructions on how to proof your identity:

 https://docs.novawallet.io/nova-wallet-wiki/welcome-to-nova-wallet/about-nova-wallet
 -->

-## Subscan link
+## Identity proof

-That link with extrinsic to proof identity:
+That link to block explorer with extrinsic to proof your identity:

 https://www.subscan.io/